Motorcycle Accident Attorney in Indianapolis

 Furthermore, motorcycles are especially susceptible to accidents due to unsafe road conditions.
 When a motorcyclist hits a pothole or cracks in the road, this can cause the driver to lose traction which can lead to total loss of control of the motorcycle itself.
 Inclement weather can have the same effect when the motorcycle loses traction on the road.

 While some motorcyclists wear protective gear on their person such as leather gloves or protective suits, this clothing may only prevent the rider from getting cuts and scrapes if they are to lay their bike down.
 One of the only real forms of protection a motorcyclist has is their helmet.
 However, some riders do not feel that they need to wear one.
-According to the National Occupant Protection Use Survey (NOPUS), only 60 percent of riders decided to wear their helmet in 2013.
+According to the National Occupant Protection Use Survey (NOPUS), only 67 percent of riders decided to wear their helmet in 2022.
 This mistake can lead to grave consequences.
-The NHTSA estimates that, in 2013 alone, motorcycle helmets saved the lives of over 1,500 riders and posits that an additional 715 lives could have been saved had the motorcyclists been wearing their helmet.
-However, as of 2013, only 19 states have a law requiring all motorcyclists to wear helmets.

 These staggering statistics show just how many of our friends, neighbors, and family members are affected by accidents each year in our great state.
 In the event of an accident, injuries to motorcyclists are often far more severe than those sustained by other drivers on the road.
 This can lead to higher medical bills, a longer recovery period, and a higher chance of permanent disability, disfigurement, or death.
+Severe injuries can significantly impact victims’ quality of life and their families.
 Our team of attorneys are acutely aware of the struggles that motorcyclists face and we will work tirelessly to get you the compensation you deserve.

 Read more: How to Prevent Autumn Motorcycle Accidents